Edit on GitHub

 Click here to expand more details about the firmware upload using Arduino IDE

-1. If you are using Linux, please configure the USB port for OpenCR.
+1. If you are using Linux, please configure the USB port for the OpenCR.
 For other OS(OSX or Windows), you can skip to the step 2 “Install Arduino IDE”.

 $ wget https://raw.githubusercontent.com/ROBOTIS-GIT/OpenCR/master/99-opencr-cdc.rules